morganthomas/winning-arguments/winning-arguments.md

 Earlier we made the claim that essentially any statement can be expressed in first-order logic.
 Let us now explore this claim.
 The claim is interesting because if it is true, then we can think of first-order logic as a sort of a theory of statements, an idealized way of thinking about statements as a whole.

+First-order logic is not the only formal language of which one may fairly make this claim.
+There are many formal languages about which one may fairly make this claim.

 ## Truth

 ## Reasons